Duke of Buckingham: Dukes of Buckingham, second creation (1623)

 The second creation of the dukedom was in 1623 for George Villiers, a favourite of James I of England.
 He had previously been made Baron Whaddon, of Whaddon in the County of Buckingham, and Viscount Villiers in 1616, then Earl of Buckingham in 1617, then Marquess of Buckingham in 1618 until he was also created Earl of Coventry and Duke of Buckingham in 1623.
 Buckingham, who continued in office as chief minister into the reign of James's son, Charles I, was responsible for a policy of war against Spain and France.
 In 1628, he was assassinated by John Felton, a disgruntled army officer who had served under him, as he prepared an expedition to relieve the Huguenots of La Rochelle.

 His son, George Villiers, 2nd Duke of Buckingham, was a notable advisor in the reign of Charles II, and along with Lord Ashley made up the Protestant axis of the famous Cabal Ministry.
-He started the first foxhunt in England, the Bilsdale Hunt, in 1668, and later started the Sinnington Hunt in 1680.
-After digging for a fox above Kirkbymoorside, and being too far from his home in Helmsley, North Yorkshire, he died from a chill in the house of a tenant.
-With his death in 1687, the title again became extinct.
+He started the first foxhunt in England, the Bilsdale Hunt, in 1668, and then started the Sinnington Hunt in 1680.
+After digging for a fox above Kirkbymoorside, near York, and being too far from his home in Helmsley, North Yorkshire, he died from a chill in the house of a tenant.
+With his death in 1687, and having no issue, the title again became extinct.

 Several other members of the Villiers family have been elevated to the peerage.
-Christopher Villiers, 1st Earl of Anglesey, and John Villiers, 1st Viscount Purbeck, were brothers of the first Duke of Buckingham.
+Christopher Villiers, 1st Earl of Anglesey, and John Villiers, Viscount Purbeck, were brothers of the first Duke of Buckingham.
 Also, Edward Villiers, 1st Earl of Jersey, was the great-nephew of the first Duke of Buckingham while Thomas Villiers, 1st Earl of Clarendon, was the second son of the second Earl of Jersey.